JulioJu/aspnetScholarProject/README.md

 * See my work for my Internship

-# Issue created by me on GitHub
+# Issue and Pull Request created by me on GitHub

 *The four firsts issues are also referenced above in section "How to for Linux Users"*